recycledbeans/bash-password-generator/README.md

 The project is a prototype password generator for bash-compliant terminals that will provide a password for a given keyword or phrase.
 This is mostly a just-for-fun idea that will provide a reproducable password for the given keyword (like a URL).

 `I'm aware that if someone gains access to your computer, they can generate your password for a given keyword if it is typed the exact same way.
-Use this script at your own risk. :)`
+I'm sure there are many a security research that would confirm this is a bad idea.
+So, use this script at your own risk. :)`

 After saying that, if you would still like to try it out...